heyjva/support/content/green/troubleshooting/resetting_the_device_using_sd_card.md

 ## To copy the Home Assistant Green OS to the SD card

-## To copy the Home Assistant Green OS to the SD card

 1. To download the Home Assistant Green OS installer, paste this [URL](https://github.com/NabuCasa/buildroot-installer/releases/tag/green-installer-20240410) into your browser.
    - To start the download, select the file *green-installer-20240410.img.xz*.
    - Download and start [Balena Etcher](https://www.balena.io/etcher).